Loading NuWatt Energy...

 NJ solar carports must meet NJ building code requirements: 30 psf ground snow load, 110 mph wind speed exposure (higher for shore towns), minimum 14-foot vehicle clearance, and ADA-compliant access.
 Foundations typically require concrete footings or drilled piers depending on soil conditions.
 A licensed NJ Professional Engineer (PE) must stamp the structural design.

 Yes, and this is one of the biggest advantages of solar carports.
 The carport structure provides a direct conduit path for EV charging cables — much shorter and cheaper than running conduit from a rooftop array.
-NJ's Section 30C EV charger tax credit (active through June 30, 2026) can offset 30% of charger installation costs.
+NJ's Section 30C EV charger tax credit expired June 30, 2026 and is no longer available, but NJ businesses can still offset charger costs with utility EV programs (PSE&G, JCP&L, ACE) and MACRS depreciation on the equipment.
 Many NJ businesses are combining solar carports with Level 2 and DC fast chargers.

 NJ solar carports are engineered for a 30 psf ground snow load (higher in northern NJ mountain areas).
 The tilted panel surface naturally sheds snow, and the elevated structure means snow falls to the ground below rather than accumulating.
 Most NJ carport designs use a single-slope (mono-pitch) or dual-slope layout that clears snow automatically.
 No manual snow removal is needed.